ivanhofer/typesafe-i18n/README.md

 #### `esmImports`

 If `true` generated files will import other files with the `.js` file extension.
 This makes it compatible with ESM packages that have specified `"type": "module"` in their `package.json` file.

+#### `generateOnlyTypes`

+If you don't want to use the auto-generated helpers and instead write your own wrappers, you can set this option to `true`.

+#### `banner`

+This text will be output on top of all auto-generated files.
+It is meant to add a custom disable-linter comment.
+Since every project can have different lint rules, we want to disable linting on those files.

+#### `outputPath`

+Folder in which the files should be generated and where your locale files are located.

 #### `typesFileName`